wade-cheng/compile-typst-site/README.md

 # compile-typst-site

 `compile-typst-site` is a binary utility for static site generation using Typst.
-It's built to be, at least conceptually, dead simple.
+It's built to be dead simple (at least conceptually).
 Let's explain and motivate its use case with an example.
-Say we've created a directory tree that maps to a website.
+Say we've created a directory tree that maps to a website:

 ```
 $ tree